Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 Apple Intelligence helps Siri understand your personal context.

-Apple Intelligence has strong privacy protections that help protect your privacy when Siri uses your information to complete tasks.
+Apple Intelligence has strong privacy protections that help protect your privacy even when Siri uses your information to complete tasks.

 'Siri, what time is my mom's flight arriving?'

-Additionally, Apple Intelligence will create a 'summary' for you.
+Additionally, Apple Intelligence will create a summary for you.

 Apple Intelligence brings Smart Reply to the Mail app.